fifth-postulate/group-theory-with-gap/manuscript/Burnside.md

 Size(colorings);
 ```

-Two colorings are the same if we can obtain one from the other by a rotation of
+Two colorings considered are the same if we can obtain one from the other by a
-the cube.
-The `cube` group induces an action on the colorings, and two colorings
+rotation of the cube.
+The `cube` group induces an action on the colorings, and
-are the same precisely when they are in the same orbit.
+two colorings are the same precisely when they are in the same orbit.

-Knowing the number of orbits this actions has is knowing the number of different
+Knowing the number of orbits is knowing the number of different colorings.
-colorings.
-Because the group and the G-set are both small, we can calculate it
+Because the group and the G-set are both small, we can calculate it directly.
-directly.

 For this we need to tell GAP how to compute the action.
 We will define the
 `OnFunctions` function for this